Skyfleet/welcome/README.md

 # Welcome to Skyfleet
 Please be patient while we get things organised.
-We will make announcements are things become available.

-If you'd like to participate in any of the Skyfleet Projects get in contact with [@MacSkyver](https://web.telegram.org/#/im?p=@MacSkyver) or [@BigOokie](https://web.telegram.org/#/im?p=@BigOokie) on Telegram.
+If you'd like to converse about any of the Skyfleet Projects get in contact with [@moe_narrow](https://t.me/moe_narrow), [@legitmvs](https://t.me/legitmvs), or [@BigOokie](https://t.me/BigOokie) on Telegram.

+To contribute, simply make a pull request.
+Not all repos are actively developed.